Grilled Apples

 • Chopped nuts: For some texture and crunch, add some chopped nuts.
 Favorites include walnuts, pecans, and sliced almonds.

-• Granola: Another delicious option for crunch is granola.
+• Granola: Another delicious crunch option is granola.
 With some yogurt, this is a perfect camping breakfast.

-• Caramel or peanut butter drizzle: When we make this for parties, I like to drizzle some caramel, melted peanut butter, or both on top right before serving.
+• Caramel or peanut butter drizzle: When we make this for parties, I like to drizzle some caramel sauce, melted peanut butter, or both on top right before serving.
 It's hard to beat.

 • Crispy bacon and maple syrup: If you love all things salty and sweet, add some crispy cooked bacon and a little drizzle of maple syrup.
 This is another popular option for guests.